Modular Family Symmetry in Fluxed GUTs: Summary and Conclusions

-Equipped with the insights gathered in~\cref{sec:origin_modular_f_theory}, we finally set out to explicitly construct a fluxed GUT with discrete modular symmetry in~\cref{sec:modular-f-gut}.
-The model discussed is an extension of a model already presented in the literature, where the fields are now furnishing a representation of a discrete modular family group, in our case $S_4$, and carry modular weights.
-Additionally, the Yukawa matrices, arising from the overlapping wavefunction integrals at matter curve intersections, are promoted to modular forms of appropriate weight.
-In~\cref{sec:numerics} we show that the model fits the data very well, with the best point having vanishing $\chi^2$, although it is over-parameterised with respect to superpotential coefficients.
+The example discussed is an extension of a model already presented in~\cite{Callaghan:2011jj}, but with important differences.
+The fields here transform as a representation of a discrete modular family group, in our case $S_4$, and also carry modular weights.
+The Yukawa couplings, arising from the overlapping wavefunction integrals at matter curve intersections, are promoted to modular forms of appropriate weight.
+We show that the model fits the data very well, with the best point having vanishing $\chi^2$, although it is over-parametrised with respect to superpotential coefficients, which while in principle computable in F-Theory are left as free parameters in the analysis presented in this work.

-In conclusion, we have shown that finite modular family symmetry can plausibly emerge from local F-Theory constructions.
-As a first example of this approach, we have analysed a concrete F-Theory Fluxed $SU(5)$ GUT example with modular $S_4$ family symmetry, opening up new avenues of model building in this rich framework.
-Although this approach looks promising, we have identified aspects that need further detailed exploration, such as the explicit construction of global F-Theory models with matter curves exhibiting modular symmetries and the explicit computation of the Yukawa couplings in the presence of such geometries which are in principle calculable in F-Theory.
-We leave these issues for future work.
+Although this approach is promising, we have identified aspects that need further detailed exploration, such as the explicit construction of global F-Theory models where the matter curve's dependence on the complex structure moduli will become apparent.
+Such a reformulation would unravel the modular symmetric properties of the holomorphic function leading to a unique computation of the Yukawa couplings.
+We leave these challenging issues for future work.

+In conclusion, we have shown that finite modular family symmetry should emerge from local bottom-up Fluxed GUTs constructions inspired by F-Theory, opening up new avenues of model building in this rich framework.
+Additionally, our construction suggests new areas of research into the origin of family symmetries in F-Theory.